OwenCookman/owen-webdev/README.md

 An animated chevron has been added to give the user a que to open or close the collapses.
 This was animated through the use of CSS styles and jQuery. jQuery waits for the element to be clicked and toggles a class which provides the animation.

+### Portfolio

+The Portfolio page was originally planned to be made dynamic which is why it is sat in its own app but due to time constraints it was not possible to implement this feature and this has been added to the "Possible Features To Implement" section.
+The page displays all of my past projects and allows users to see what I have learned and what I am capable of building.
+Each image shows the home page of each project and links to the deployed website.
+Included is a link to each github repository and information about the projects.